 How much ultra sound should we use?
 Rule-of-thumb is to spend one minute on each part of the injury covered by the chrome head of the applicator.
 So where we treat an area in the shoulder about the size of a tennis ball we should spend about 4 minutes as the chrome head of the ultra sound applicator is 4 times smaller than the area.

 Unless a fracture is present, the client cannot feel the sound waves, and as such only feels the gentle pressure of the chrome applicator.
 This then is useful where hands-on treatments are excessively painful or where you have pain near to the joint.

 Yoga and Pilates

-We may recommend holistic exercise like yoga and Pilates with the main aim of learning and practicing lumbopelvic stability.
-These exercises have numerous and laudable benefits other than the stability of your lower back and pelvis.
-Yoga and Pilates seek to activate and then strengthen the muscles of the pelvis.
+We may recommend holistic exercise like yoga or Pilates with the main aim of learning and practicing lumbopelvic stability.
+That said these exercises have numerous and laudable benefits other than the stability of your lower back and pelvis.
+Yoga and Pilates seek to integrate and activate inhibited muscles of the whole body.
 Many so called bad-backs are as a result of muscular inactivity followed by the body adapting around the problem.
 Pilates will isolate and intergrate the inactive muscles making the body and brain relearn how to perform movements correctly.

 Treatments That Can Benefit Your Symptoms:

 Massage – A traditional yet powerful method of affecting the fluid balance and tone of your painful muscles and tendons.

 Ischemic Inhibition – A proven method that works in one of two ways: it briefly restricts your blood supply and stimulates your body’s healing mechanism, or discourages your motor nerves from firing so frequently.